A projection-domain low-count quantitative SPECT method for alpha-particle emitting radiopharmaceutical therapy: Implementation and evaluation of the proposed method

 \subsection{Evaluation using realistic simulation studies}

-We conducted realistic simulation studies to evaluate the efficacy of the method in clinically realistic scenarios that modeled patient-population variability, study the reliability of the method across multiple scan realizations of the same patient and thus quantify the precision of the method, and evaluate the performance of the method for different lesion properties.
-All the studies were conducted in the context of imaging patients with bone metastases of prostate cancer treated with $\mathrm{^{223}Ra}$.
-This therapy was chosen as it is a United States (US) Food and Drug Administration (FDA)-approved $\alpha$-RPT indicated for the treatment of patients with castration-resistant prostate cancer~\cite{RN54}, and widely administered~\cite{RN55}.
-A major site of these osseous metastases is in the pelvis, adjacent to the anatomical location of the prostate.
-Thus, we focused our studies on this region.
+We conducted realistic simulation studies in the context of imaging patients with bone metastases of prostate cancer treated with $\mathrm{^{223}Ra}$, a widely administered United States (US) Food and Drug Administration (FDA)-approved $\alpha$-RPT indicated for the treatment of patients with castration-resistant prostate cancer~\cite{RN54,RN55}.
+A major site of these osseous metastases is the pelvis, which is adjacent to the anatomical location of the prostate.
+Thus, we focused on the pelvic region.

 To generate a realistic patient population for our study, digital 3D activity and attenuation maps of the pelvic region were generated using the Extended Cardiac-Torso (XCAT)~\cite{RN45} phantom (representative slice shown in Fig.~\ref{fig:phantomSlice}).
-To simulate continuous activity distribution, the activity map had a high resolution of 512 $\times$ 512 along the axial dimensions and 64 slices along the depth dimension.
+To simulate continuous activity distribution, the activity map had a high resolution of 512 $\times$ 512 along the axial dimensions and 364 slices along the depth dimension.
 The side length of the voxels was 1.105~mm.
-Our analysis of clinical SPECT data of patients administered $\mathrm{^{223}Ra}$ therapy suggested that there were three primary sites of uptake in the pelvic region: lesion, bone, and gut (through which the majority of administered activity is cleared).
-The rest of the region typically has a similar and low uptake and was thus considered as background.
+Our analysis of clinical SPECT data of patients administered $\mathrm{^{223}Ra}$ therapy suggested that there were three primary sites of uptake in the pelvic region: lesion (indicated by the arrow), bone, and gut (through which the majority of administered activity is cleared).
+The rest of the region in the patient typically had the same low uptake.
+We refer to the VOI corresponding to the rest of the patient as the background.
 This led to a total of four VOIs.
 The variability in anatomies and regional uptake within these phantoms were simulated based on clinical data, as described later (Sec.~\ref{sec:VCT}).